 Due to their day-to-day contact with pupils, school staff are uniquely placed to observe changes in children's behaviour and the outward signs of abuse.
 Children may also turn to a trusted adult in school when they are in distress or at risk.
 It is vital that all school staff are alert to the signs of abuse and understand the procedures for reporting their concerns.
 The school will always act on identified concerns

 Roles and responsibilities

-Key personnel
+Key Personnel

-The designated safeguarding lead (DSL) for child protection is Richard Bollands (Headteacher)
+The named designated safeguarding lead (DSL) is Richard Bollands